SergioRubio/TitanicRKaggle/titanic_kaggle.Rmd

     )))
 ```

-We can now check the survival rate by family size
+We can now check the survival rate by family size.

 ```{r message = FALSE, warning = FALSE}
 # Bar plot survival rate by passenger family size